A. Amirthalingam: Assassination

-In effort to bring about unity amongst the Tamils, Yogeswaran made contact with the Liberation Tigers of Tamil Eelam and met with them several times.
+In an effort to bring about unity amongst the Tamils, Yogeswaran made contact with the Liberation Tigers of Tamil Eelam and met with them several times.
 He arranged a meeting between the Tamil Tigers and the TULF leaders at their Bullers Road residence.
 On the evening of 13 July 1989 three men, Peter Aloysius Leon (Vigna), Rasiah Aravindarajah (Visu) and Sivakumar (Arivu), arrived at the residence.
 Aloysius and Visu went inside the house whilst Sivakumar remained outside.
 The two men met with Yogeswaran, Amirthalingam and Sivasithamparam in Yogeswaran's apartment on the first floor.
 The meeting seemed to be going well when suddenly Visu pulled out a gun and shot Amirthalingam in the head and chest.
 Yogeswaran stood up but was shot by Aloysius and Visu.
 Security guards heard the shots and rushed in, shooting the assailants who were injured.
 The assailants shot Sivasithamparam in the shoulder before running downstairs.
-They were chased and shot dead by the security guards.
+They were chased and shot dead by the guards.
 Sivakumar was also shot and died later of his injuries.
 Amirthalingam and Yogeswaran were killed but Sivasithamparam survived.
 The Tamil Tigers initially denied responsibility for the assassinations but later accepted responsibility.